Finding Bugs in Short Proofs: The Metamathematics of Resolution Lower Bounds: Introduction

 \paragraph{Weak proof systems.} It might be feasible to characterize the complexity of refuter problems for weak proof systems.
 How does the complexity of refuting lower bounds for $\calP$ compare with $\calP$ itself (or, more precisely, the $\TFNP^\dt$ subclass corresponding to $\calP$ \cite{BFI23})?
 In the case that $\calP$ is resolution, our work shows that the complexity of refuting \emph{width} lower bounds for $\calP$ is exactly $\calP$ itself (i.e., $\PLS$), and the complexity of refuting \emph{size} lower bounds is a randomized version of $\calP$ (i.e., $\rwPHP(\PLS)$).
 Thus, it seems reasonable to conjecture that for ``weak'' proof systems, the complexity of proving lower bounds against them is not much higher than themselves.

-Moreover, the proof complexity of proof complexity lower bounds is intimately connected to the (non-)automatability of proof systems, see e.g., \cite{AtseriasM19, GoosKMP20, Bell20, RezendeGNPR021, ItsyksonR22, Garlik24, Papamakarios24}.
+Moreover, the proof complexity of proof complexity lower bounds is intimately connected to the hardness of automatability of proof systems, see e.g., \cite{AtseriasM19, GoosKMP20, Bell20, RezendeGNPR021, ItsyksonR22, Garlik24, Papamakarios24}.
 We expect that a thorough understanding of the former would help make progress on the latter as well.

 \paragraph{Strong proof systems.} The situation for strong proof systems seems much more mysterious.
 For strong proof systems $\calP$ (think of $\calP$ being Frege or Extended Frege), it is even unclear whether there should be an ``easiest-to-prove'' lower bound for $\calP$ (which would correspond to a syntactic subclass $\calC(\calP)\subseteq \TFNP^\dt$ that characterizes the complexity of proving lower bounds for $\calP$).
 Even if such a $\calC(\calP)$ exists, it is unclear if it is captured within our current landscape of $\TFNP^\dt$.\footnote{Note that the question of where $\calC(\calP)$ sits in the $\TFNP^\dt$ hierarchy is merely a restatement of the open problem of determining the proof complexity of proof complexity lower bounds for $\calP$.
 For example, $\calC(\calP)$ is a subclass of $\mathsf{PTFNP}$ \cite{GoldbergP18} if and only if \textsc{q-eff} (the proof system underlying the definition of $\mathsf{PTFNP}$) can prove lower bounds for $\calP$.}